Support Following the Shogun フロントページへ戻る

 Open the map to see the relationship between the nearest station and Otemon Gate.

-Under the Jurisdiction of the Imperial Household Agency Currently Temporarily Closed (Full Reopening Planned for Autumn 2026)
+Operated by the National Institutes for Cultural Heritage Currently Temporarily Closed (Full Reopening Planned for Autumn 2026)

 Museum of the Imperial Collections, Sannomaru Shozokan